 Pilates has an emphasis on breath and core

 combined with leg exercises to lengthen muscles,

-upper body and arm strengthening movements,
+upper body and arm strengthening movements, often

-appropriate for beginners as well as experts.
+beginners as well as experts.

 *Yoga and Pilates is also an excellent additional